farrantch/chasefarrant.com/site/about.md

 I love the outdoors and I'm an avid snow skier and dirt biker.
 I have recently overhauled the 3 dirtbikes I used to ride growing up.

 Finally, I love dabbling in side projects.
 If you have a project where you need DevOps or Cloud expertise, hit me up!
 I also have experience quickly spinning up backend APIs with python and FastAPI.
-You may have noticed that I am absolutely _not_ a front-end developer!
+You may have noticed that I am absolutely _not_ a front-end developer.

 &nbsp;